NisongMonyimba/AppliedMathThesis/README.md

-Research software and manuscripts for the numerical analysis of common-noise mean-field games (MFGs): implementations of particle methods, stochastic differential equation solvers, Wasserstein geometry algorithms, and finite-difference methods, accompanying an MSc thesis and two companion preprints in stochastic analysis, optimal transport, and scientific computing.
+Research software and manuscripts for the numerical analysis of common-noise mean-field games (MFGs): implementations of particle methods, stochastic differential equation solvers, Wasserstein geometry algorithms, and finite-difference methods, accompanying a thesis and two companion preprints in stochastic analysis, optimal transport, and scientific computing.